temenostech/temenos-platform-documentation/docfx_project/home/techguides/factories.md

 This configuration enables the user to select all the required principle products along with the target stage to which they will be promoted after a successful factory run.
 In addition, the user can select the Test Components along with the target stage if they need promotion as well.
 ![factory-promotion-configuration](./images/factory-promotion-configuration.png)

+>Note: it is not mandatory to fill in the Tests to Promote field and the associated Select target stage for Tests from the right side.

 #### Factory Scheduler
-A user has the privilege to configure the schedule of the factory run in order to automatically run the tests and have the results available daily
+A user has the privilege to configure the schedule of the factory run in order to automatically run the tests and have the results available daily.
 - the scheduler can be configured to run one time per day
 - if the factory run test is successful you can choose to stop/ or keep running the T24 environment
 - the same applies for the Factory Run Failure scenario